 You can use the margin scheme if you are selling:

 There are special rules for selling:

 You cannot use the margin scheme for :

 - precious metals

 - item you bought for which you were charged VAT

-Calculate VAT under margin scheme
+Calculate the VAT under the scheme

 Say, you bought a second hand painting for £20,000 and you sold it for £35,000.
 Using the margin scheme, you pay VAT at one sixth on the difference (the margin) which is 16.67% thus the VAT amount payable to HMRC is £2,500.